|

 I have found that this works best with the gel/paste types of fish attractants.

 Collect several small rocks a little smaller than your fist.
-Coat these with attractant and allow it to settle into the pores of the rocks.
+Coat these with an attractant and allow it to settle into the pores of the rocks.
 Once you have confirmed crappie in a given area carefully drop these stones into the water forming a circle of sorts that is 8 to 10 feet around.

 Now you can present your bait in the interior of this circle you have created with the assumption that the crappie are attracted to that area and in the mood to feed.